Bloating after Pooping: 8 Main Causes (Doctor Explains)

 Other forms of food-related reactions can cause recurrent bloating.

 Another form of food-related reaction is called (food allergy).
-In this type, An immune-mediated reaction to certain foods or food constituents leads to allergic and digestive symptoms.
+In this type, An immune-mediated reaction to certain foods or constituents leads to allergic and digestive symptoms.

 The table below illustrates the difference between the two conditions and common examples.